014 <1.14> House of Cards

 Product placement: Cole buys Steer compost.

-Compare # 227 for biographical details about this minor rôle and a list of all his appearances throughout the series.
+Compare # 227 for biographical details about PAUL VAN's primary minor rôle and a list of all his appearances throughout the series.

 Usually, the characters do not wear the same wardrobe on two days in a row.
 In this episode, however, Angela wears the same outfit on the first evening and on the following day.